FedeClaudi/pydoc2md/test/pydoc2md/utils/parse.md

 ```
 def parse_pyfile(filepath):
 ```
->Given a .py file, uses AST to find all classes defined in itwith their methods, docstrings etc.
+>    Given a .py file, uses AST to find all classes defined in it    with their methods, docstrings etc.
 :param filepath: str, path to a .py